By many, the Beagle is known as a Merry Dog. They are lovable and loving, great companions, and with an overall Happy temperament.

 A Beagle likes doing what he wants at the given moment.
 So, if he is already busy, he can pretend that he didn’t hear you telling him “come here, boy”.

-In fact, they are the champions of selective hearing in the dog world.
+They are the champions of selective hearing in the dog world.

 If he simply isn’t interested in doing what you want him to do, there’s pretty much nothing you can do about it.